Detroit auto show, and industry, prepare for transition

 Among the few notable unveilings this year will be from Ford, which is expected to display a redesigned Explorer SUV and a more powerful version of its iconic Mustang sports car under the name Shelby GT500.

-SUVs and trucks will once again be the highlight, a symptom of North American consumers' shift away from sedans and small cars.
+SUVs and trucks will once again be the highlight, indicative of US consumers' drift away from sedans and small cars.
 Trucks and SUVs made up a majority of new purchases in the US last year.

 "The SUVs have become cars with SUV bodies sitting on top of them," said Karl Brauer of Kelly Blue Book.